minhee2043/ActiveLearning_OER/README.md

 # ActiveLearning_OER
-Active learning based model to sufficiently navigate OER catalyst
+Active learning based model to sufficiently navigate OER alloy catalyst

 This repository contains the implementation of an active learning model to navigate OER catalyst.
 The codes are organized to generate features, preprocess data, and perform Gaussian process regression to predict energies and select the next points for calculation.